 Startup Leadership Playbook: 19 Frameworks from 67 Expert Interviews

-Leadership Frameworks That Actually Work
+What Leadership Frameworks Actually Work for Startups?

 The six frameworks below appeared most frequently and received the strongest endorsement from multiple guests.
 Each addresses a different dimension of leadership: influence, power, feedback, coaching, talent, and purpose.